Selecting Fabrics for Colorwash Quilts

 similar containers are good for this purpose.

-Some fabrics can be cut into squares immediately, but
+Some fabrics can be cut into squares

 some should be set aside for specialized cutting.
 If a